FinnDerWolf/RedMineCloudImplementation/README.md

     - chmod +x launch.sh
     - ./launch.sh
     - If demanded, confirm all ssh fingerprints by typing "yes"
-3. Reset the OpenStack infrastructure by executing the following commands:
+3. When finished, destroy the OpenStack infrastructure by executing the following commands:
     - cd terraform
     - terraform destroy